gama-platform/Gama-Days-2022/_pages/about.md

 ## Scope of GAMA Days 2022

-The GAMA Days serve as a communication hub: it invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
+The GAMA Days serve as a communication hub for the growing GAMA community.
+It invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
 This exchange will be an important step towards a better structuring of the GAMA community.

 With the aim of allowing participation from across the world, we decided to organise the GAMA Days as an online event.
 A couple of dedicated tools and formats will facilitate communication and make sure to have a conference feeling that is similar to an on-site event: